 We'll focus our in-class time on hands-on learning activities and problem solving.
 You will get the most out of this class by attending regularly and fully participating.
 To incentivize you to take the active learning part of this seriously you will generally submit something for participation credit at the end of class.
 The actual submission may be a Quercus quiz with an obvious answer for students who attended class or a lab sheet that you turn in at the end of class.
 You'll need to attend to find out.
 There will be 10 class meetings with submissions, and you can make up to 7 submissions for credit.
 In other words, you can miss up to three classes with no formal penalty.

 MIDTERM TEST

 There will be a midterm test for this class.
 The midterm will cover content from the first part of the semester up until reading week.
-It will be online, administered on Quercus.
-There will be no class meeting the day of the midterm, and no tutorials immediately following the midterm.

 EXTRA CREDIT OPPORTUNITY